sarunw/SWFrameButton/README.md

 ## Usage

-`SWFrameButton` design to use `tintColor` to determine its color, so try to avoid set text color by `setTitleColor:forState:` it won't break, but may raise inconsistent highlighted/selected color state. `Text Color` property in Interface Builder will be ignore for this reason, use `Tint` property in view section instead.
+`SWFrameButton` design to use `tintColor` to determine its color, so try to avoid set text color by `setTitleColor:forState:` it won't break your button, but may raise inconsistent highlighted/selected color state. `Text Color` property in Interface Builder will be ignore for this reason, use `Tint` property in view section instead.

 If you use Interface Builder, add a UIBUtton to your interface and set Class to `SWFrameButton`.

 ![Use with storyboard](/Documentation/Images/use-with-storyboard.png)

 ## Author

 [Sarun Wongpatcharapakorn](https://github.com/sarunw)

 [@sarunw](https://twitter.com/sarunw)

 ## License